-I feel the need for a trashure makeover coming on!
-What’s trashure you say?
+I feel the need for a #trashure makeover coming on!
+What’s #trashure you say?
 I first wrote about it a few years ago in this post and is put simply: Making treasure out of trash.
 Or in other words, “One man’s trash is another woman’s treasure”.
 Hee hee.
 Therefore, this Trash to Treasure Tuesday I am sharing how my curbside finds became a tripod floor lamp with some funkified DIY fun.
-My gal friends are sharing their projects too, so be sure to check them out below.
+Also, my gal friends are sharing their projects too, so be sure to check them out below.

-Bed post turnings, 4 x 4’s, a set of Queen Anne legs, a surveyors tripod, lampshade, and a one-legged wonder footstool that I also made over HERE.
+In addition, the bed post turnings became new in this post, 4 x 4’s, a set of Queen Anne legs, a surveyors tripod, lampshade, and a one-legged wonder footstool that I also made over HERE.
 For now, my focus is on that surveyor’s goodness because I have had it on my brain to turn it into a tripod floor lamp and lamp it shall be. woot!

 My husband bought me this cool angle finder tool for Christmas that helps me figure out inside and outside angles.
 I needed 3 sections and this thing helped me immensely.
 Remember my motto?
 “Tools over Jewels“.

-I also used it to figure the angles between the dowel and the tripod leg.
+Then, I also used it to figure the angles between the dowel and the tripod leg.
 I cut wedges to keep them supported and attached with wood glue, brads, and screws.
-Once I got the angles figured, it was just a matter of putting it all together.
+Likewise, once I have the angles figured, it was just a matter of putting it all together.

 Before I did that though, I wanted to treat the parched wood and my go-to for refreshing is boiled linseed oil (or hemp oil, or tung oil).
 The legs were needing some nourishment and they soaked it right up.
 You can see how I revived my antique pew, a cedar chest, and a pair of theater seats too.